rblades/dhworkbook_master/docs/module-2/Exercises.md

 `&fmt=json`

-3\.
+4\.
 Add that to your query URL.
 How different the results now look!
 What's nice here is that the data is formatted in a way that makes sense to a machine - which we'll learn more about in due course.

 If you look back at the full list of API options, you'll see at the bottom that one of the options is 'retrieving individual item records'; the key for that is a field called **oocihm**.
 If you look at your page of json results, and scroll through them, you'll see that each individual record has its own oocihm number.
 If we could get a list of those, we'd be able to programmatically slot them into the commands for retrieving individual item records:

 `http://search.canadiana.ca/view/oocihm.16278/?r=0&s=1&fmt=json&api_text=1`

 The problem is: how to retrieve those oocihm numbers.
 The answer is, 'we write a program'.
 And the program that you want can be [found on Ian Milligan's website](http://ianmilligan.ca/api-example-sh/).
 Study that program carefully.
-There are a number of useful things happening in there, notably 'curl', 'jq', 'sed', 'awk'. curl  is a program for downloading webpages, jq for dealing with json, and sed and awk for searching within and cleaning up text.
+There are a number of useful things happening in there, notably **curl**, **jq**, **sed**, and **awk**. **curl**  is a program for downloading webpages, jq for dealing with json, and sed and awk for searching within and cleaning up text.
 If this all sounds greek to you, there is an excellent gentle introduction over at [William Turkel's blog](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/).

 So here's what we're going to do.

-1\.
+5\.
 We need the command line program jq.
 We install it into our DHBox with `$ sudo apt-get install jq -y`

-2\.
+6\.
 We need to create a program.
 Make a new directory for this exercise like so: `$ mkdir m2e4`.
 Then, change into that directory by typing `$ cd m2e4`.
 Make sure that's where you are by typing `$ pwd`.
 Now, make an empty file for our program with `$ touch canadiana.sh`.
 Touch makes an empty file; the .sh in the filename indicates that this is a shell script.

-3\.
+7\.
 Open the empty file with `$ nano canadiana.sh`.
-Now, the program that Ian Milligan wrote makes calls to the API that *used to live* at eco.canadiana.ca.
+Now, the program that Ian Milligan wrote makes calls to the API that **used to live** at eco.canadiana.ca.
 But note the [error message on Canadiana's website](http://eco.canadiana.ca/view/oocihm.16278/?r=0&s=1&fmt=json&api_text=1).
 So we have to change Milligan's script so that it points to the API at search.canadiana.ca.
 Copy the script below into your empty canadiana.sh.
 If you want, adjust the search parameters (in the line starting with `pages`) for material you're more interested in.

 ```
 bash